sagemath/sage/src/doc/en/developer/coding_basics.rst

             sage: A = ModuliSpace()
             sage: A.point(2, 3)
-            xxx
+            ...

         We now ... ::

             sage: B = A.point(5, 6)
-            sage: xxx
+            sage: ...

         It is an error to ... ::

             sage: C = A.point('x', 7)
             Traceback (most recent call last):
             ...
-            TypeError: unable to convert 'r' to an integer
+            TypeError: unable to convert 'x' to an integer

         ..
 NOTE::